1. What is menopause?

 1. Will MyMenopauseRx order and interpret labs recommended?

 Yes.
-MyMenopauseRx will order your labs to be completed at Quest Diagnostics.
-Your order will be available for you to print from your patient dashboard.
-Quest Diagnostics has locations nationwide.
-Once we receive your results, our menopause experts will review them and message you on your patient dashboard.
+Your menopause specialist will order recommended labs.
+Your order will be sent electronically to Quest, but is also available for you to print from your patient dashboard.
+Once we receive your results, your menopause specialist will review and interpret them.
+Your lab results will be available for you to view on your HIPAA compliant patient dashboard.

 Yes.
 Quest Diagnostics is nationwide.